Erie International Airport

 Erie International Airport Tom Ridge Field is a public airport 5 mi southwest of Erie, in Erie County, Pennsylvania, United States.
-Airline service at Erie faces stiff competition from the Pittsburgh, Cleveland, Buffalo, and Toronto airports, all within three hours of Erie by car.
-In 2004, Erie was the third-fastest-growing airport in the United States, and the fastest-growing airport in Pennsylvania.
-It is 128 mi from Pittsburgh, 111 mi from the Canada–U.S. border, 95 mi from Cleveland, Ohio and 105 mi from Buffalo, New York.
+Airline service at Erie faces stiff competition from the Buffalo, Cleveland, and Pittsburgh airports, all within three hours of Erie by car.
+Erie is 97 miles from the Buffalo airport, 113 miles from the Cleveland airport, and 137 miles from the Pittsburgh airport.

-The airport is named for former Pennsylvania governor, former Secretary of United States Secretary of Homeland Security, and Erie native Tom Ridge.
+The airport is named for former Pennsylvania governor, former United States Secretary of Homeland Security, and Erie native Tom Ridge.